 List of Computer Shortcut Keys

-The table given below mentions the list of shortcut keyboard keys and candidates can go through the list carefully and must know them for basic computer operations as well.
+The table given below mentions the list of shortcut keyboard keys, mainly used for operations in MS Office and its applications.
+Candidates can go through the list carefully and must know them for basic computer operations as well.

 |Computer Shortcut Keys|